Types of Collaborations

 - The required application fee can be borne by the college.

-- Type of Activity: A graduate exchange agreement should clarify the type of activity for which international graduate students are coming to Penn State.
+- Type of Activity: A graduate exchange agreement should clarify the type of activity in which international graduate students coming to Penn State are involved.
 Due to U.S. visa regulations, incoming graduate students must decide prior to their arrival whether they will enroll in courses or exclusively conduct research and cannot change the category once they arrive.
 Enrolling in courses does not preclude incoming students from conducting research.
 Admission and visa requirements depend on the type of student activity (research or course work).

 - Enrollment Status: Agreements should specify the status under which international students are admitted to Penn State.
 Incoming exchange students who will be taking courses but are not seeking a Penn State degree can be admitted either as non-degree students or on provisional-no-time-limit status.
 Provisional-no-time-limit status allows students to obtain assistantships or fellowships; non-degree status does not.

-- Program Administration: Agreements must specify the title of the individual or office responsible for administering the program at each institution.
+- Program Administration: Agreements should specify the title of the individual or office responsible for administering the program at each institution.

 - Intellectual Property Agreement: Incoming graduate students who may be in a position to make, conceive, or reduce to practice inventions or otherwise develop technology, will be required to sign the Penn State Intellectual Property Agreement (see Policy RA11).
-The partner institution should be notified of Penn State’s IP policy in advance, and, if applicable, a copy of the IP agreement should be included as an appendix to the exchange agreement.
+The partner institution should be notified of Penn State’s IP policy in advance, and a copy of the IP agreement should be included as an appendix to the exchange agreement (if applicable).